-Yarra includes a series of vibrant and evolving retail and services precincts.
+Yarra is home to a series of vibrant and evolving retail and services precincts.
 Each centre in Yarra is unique and dynamic, with a business and land use mix that is continually changing.

 Each of Yarra's retail strips has a distinct economic role, land use and business mix.
-Whilst some of Yarra's retail and services precincts are experiencing high vacancy rates up to 30%, this is common across comparable inner metropolitan areas.
+Whilst some of Yarra's retail and services precincts are experiencing high vacancy rates of up to 30%, this is common across comparable inner metropolitan areas.